nermennasser/search-tweets-ruby/README.md

 + Labs Recent search supports queries up to 512 characters long.
   + See our [guide on creating search queries](https://developer.twitter.com/en/docs/labs/recent-search/guides/search-queries).
-+ If not request start and end times are specified, the endpoint defaults to that last 7 days, starting with the most recent Tweets, and paginates backwards through time.
++ If not request start and end times are specified, the endpoint defaults to that last 7 days, starting with the most recent Tweets, and paginating backwards through time.
-+ For more information on the search API that this client exercises, see our [API Reference[(https://developer.twitter.com/en/docs/labs/recent-search/api-reference/get-recent-search).
++ For more information on the search endpoint that this client exercises, see our [API Reference[(https://developer.twitter.com/en/docs/labs/recent-search/api-reference/get-recent-search).

 ### Setting credentials <a id="credentials" class="tall"></a>

-Twitter endpoint credentials can be configured as environmental variables or set up n the ```./config/.config.yaml``` YAML file.
+Twitter endpoint credentials can be configured as environmental variables or set up in the ```./config/.config.yaml``` YAML file.
 The search client first checks for environmental variables, and if not found there, it then looks in the YAML file.

 #### Environmental variables